-Following this offering, QuoteLab, LLC will be the predecessor of MediaAlpha, Inc. for financial reporting purposes.
-The unaudited pro forma consolidated financial information reflects the manner in which MediaAlpha, Inc. will account for the offering reorganization.
-Specifically, it is expected that the offering reorganization described under the heading "The reorganization of our corporate structure" will be accounted for as a purchase and the purchase price will be reflected on the financial statements of MediaAlpha, Inc. and will be accounted for as a business combination using the acquisition method of accounting.
+Following this offering, QL Holdings LLC will be the predecessor of the Company for financial reporting purposes.
+The unaudited pro forma consolidated financial information reflects the manner in which the Company will account for the offering reorganization.
+Specifically, it is expected that the offering reorganization described under "The reorganization of our corporate structure" will be accounted for as a business combination using the acquisition method of accounting.
+The pro forma information presented herein, including the allocation of the purchase price, is based on preliminary estimates of the fair values of assets acquired and liabilities assumed, available information as of the date of this prospectus and management assumptions, and will be revised as additional information becomes available.
+The actual adjustments to our consolidated financial statements upon the offering reorganization will depend on a number of factors, including additional information available and the actual balance of our net assets on the closing date.
+Therefore, the actual adjustments will differ from the pro forma adjustments, and the differences may be material.